What Are Clinical Rotations? Medical School Clerkships Explained

 When Are Medical School Rotations?

-Each rotation lasts between four to twelve weeks, depending on the school and the field of medicine.
-The core rotations often last slightly longer than electives, the former 6-12 weeks and the latter 4-8 weeks.
-At the end of each rotation, the student takes a shelf exam to test what they learned and practiced over the course of the rotation.
+Each rotation lasts between four and twelve weeks, depending on the school and specialty.
+Core rotations tend to run longer than electives, 6-12 weeks compared to 4-8 weeks.
+At the end of each rotation, students take a shelf exam to test what they learned.

 What Are the Core Medical School Rotations/Clerkships?